plone/training/docs/voltohandson/blocksedit.md

 export default schema;
 ```

-We use the `BlockDataForm` component from volto to then generate the interface from the schema. follow the next steps to see how
+We use the `BlockDataForm` component from Volto to then generate the interface from the schema.
+Follow the next steps to see how.

 ## Teaser block